mayhathaway/systems-final/DEVLOG.md

 - Introduced new pipes for 2 way communication
 - Contributor(s): Lei Lin

+---

 ### Saturday 1/23/21
 - Added tic tac toe through game.c
 - Continued trying to add private messaging but was still unsuccessful
 - Contributor(s): Lei Lin

+---

 ### Sunday 1/24/21
 - Added signal handling for user exits and exit messages to server.o
+- Fixed a bug with old messages being tacked onto new ones after other clients exited
 - Found bug where tic tac toe prevents chatting after the game is finished - not sure how to fix this since exec only returns when a program breaks..?
 - Contributor(s): Sasha Wald

+---